Procedure: Open Access Research

 - Consulting the SHERPA/RoMEO website (http://www.sherpa.ac.uk/romeo/)

-- Viewing the publisher's copyright agreement if clarity is needed
+- Viewing the publisher's copyright website or author agreement if clarity is needed